 This Olympic sport is only for the adventurous because it involves high speeds and a lot of adrenaline.
 The 850-foot track allows visitors to reach a maximum speed of 30 mph.
 The park is home to skiing, skating, and snowshoeing facilities as well, and both equipment rentals and lessons are available.

-Awesome East Michigan Towns to Visit During Winter
+Awesome East Michigan Winter Destinations

 Dearborn is one of the most populated cities in Michigan.
 With a population of more than 109,000, it’s no surprise that it has plenty of attractions.

 One of the most popular is the Henry Ford Museum of American Innovation.
 This museum, started by Ford himself, is a study of America’s history and culture via many distinct collections.
 The museum has developed over the decades and serves as a place of education and technological development.

 History lovers will enjoy learning from its many exhibits, some of which were assembled at the very start.
 Many of the exhibits are interactive, letting visitors handle the items on display and learn their significance and operation.
 And, of course, there’s a dedicated exhibit of classic automobiles.